nasmith/capstone-spring22/about.md

 ## Project Options

 There are two options for projects:
 1. Reproducibility project (“option R”):  reproduce experiments in a recently published NLP paper.
-Detailed in structions for this option are given [here](../assets/docs/project-R-481N.pdf).
+Detailed instructions for this option are given [here](../assets/docs/project-R-481N.pdf).
 1. Design your own (“option D”).
 Your team designs a project around something you are interested in.
 The course staff will do our best to advise you directly or to connect you to local researchers with relevant expertise.

 The [course calendar](../calendar) details the deadlines for the project's written reports.